Fellowships & Internships

-The Eleanor Roosevelt Papers Project offers two fellowships per year to PhD students in the George Washington University's Department of History.
+The Eleanor Roosevelt Papers Project offers two fellowships per year to PhD students in the GW Columbian College’s Department of History.
 Most students hold the fellowship for four years, working part-time in the ERPP while pursuing their studies.
 The fellowships include a stipend and full tuition.

 The fellowships offer graduate students a unique opportunity to combine diligent research and writing with a practical education in the digital humanities and scholarly editing.
 Most fellows also receive publishing credit in our print volumes.